Rudolf Slánský: Power in the postwar period

 In 1945, after World War II, Slánský and other Czechoslovak leaders returned from exile in London and Moscow, holding meetings to organize the new National Front government under Edvard Beneš.
 At the 8th Party Congress of the Czechoslovakian Communist Party in March 1946, Slánský was chosen as General Secretary of the Communist Party.
 He was the number two man in the party behind party chairman Gottwald, who became leader of a coalition government after elections held that year.

-In 1948, after the Communist Party seized power in the February coup, Slánský became the second most powerful man in the country behind Gottwald.
-Slánský was also blamed for economic and industrial troubles, costing him popular support.
-But he was awarded the Order of Socialism, a top decoration, on 30 July 1951.
+In 1948, after the Communist Party seized power in the February coup, Slánský became the second most powerful man in the country after Gottwald.
+At that point Slánský was blamed for economic and industrial troubles, costing him popular support.
+But he was also awarded the Order of Socialism, a top decoration, on 30 July 1951.
 Publication was planned for a book of his speeches in support of socialism, to be titled Towards the Victory of Socialism.